 CASE STUDY: A MIRACLE BOILER

-It wasn’t soon after Michael Miracle and his wife moved into their Aspen affordable housing unit that the boiler they inherited started going on the fritz.
-With financing, they “took what was probably the most expensive thing that we personally would be responsible for in our unit and essentially made it a fairly modest monthly payment.”
+Soon after Michael Miracle and his wife moved into their Aspen affordable housing unit, the boiler they inherited was on the fritz.
+Then they called CORE.
+Because of this, they “took what was probably the most expensive thing that we personally would be responsible for in our unit and essentially made it a fairly modest monthly payment.”

 Miracle’s final $112 loan payment is due in three weeks.
-In the five years since they installed the boiler, they’ve had a son who is now taller than their heating unit.
-The cozy, quiet heat will carry on for this family of three and, long past the final check they’ll write, will continue to deliver energy savings, estimated at $647.50 over the life of the unit.
+They’ve had a son who is now taller than their heating unit in the five years since they installed the boiler.
+The cozy, quiet heat will carry on for this family of three long past the final check they’ll write.
+That being the case, their boiler will deliver estimated energy savings of $647.50 over the life of the unit.